GaSOS-RO-IT-2022-2026/.github/profile/README.md

-## About us.
+## About us

-We are students at [Gasos-Ro](https://www.gasos-ro.cz) high school in IT class.
+We are students of [G+SOŠ Rokycany](https://www.gasos-ro.cz)'s IT field.
+This organisation exists to group our class projects.

 ## Disclaimer

-This organisation not directly associated with [Gasos-Ro](https://www.gasos-ro.cz).
-We are ony students at that school.
+This organisation is not directly associated with [GASOS](https://www.gasos-ro.cz).
+We are only students of this school.